 Any parent dealing with this kind of treatment from their school district should contact the HSLDA immediately, Donnelly recommends.
 “These parents should sign up for a rush membership with HSLDA, and they can do so by going to hslda.org/Join,” he says.
 “No parent should be interfered with when exercising their constitutional rights to direct the education of their children.
 HSLDA is here to help.”

 And so is Bridgeway Academy.
-We offer both a fully accredited homeschool academy, which provides transcripts and records that schools may request in order to comply with state homeschooling laws, as well as independent programs that families can implement on their own; for those going the independent route, Bridgeway offers a separate Records and Support package, which provides the necessary accreditation, transcripts, and other records that your school district may need.
+Our fully accredited homeschool academy provides transcripts and records that schools may request in order to comply with state homeschooling laws.
+We also offer a separate Records and Support package, which provides the necessary accreditation, transcripts, and other records that your school district may need.
 Call us today at (800) 863-1474 for more information.